rizalrenaldi/Illustrator-Script/README.md

 ---

 ### LayerRename-AddPrefix-function.jsx
 **Add Prefix to Layer Name** -- Works exactly the same as LayerRename-AddPrefix, but this one wrapped in function.
-Much more correctly structurized in programming point of view?
+Much more correctly structurized (or efficient?) in programming point of view?

 ---